alperenozdnc/veco/README.md

 Lists any, only focused, or only unfocused diffs that didn't make it into a change.

 ### veco focus [[path]/list/clean/remove]
-The ultimate command for any kind of deletion action.
+The command to manipulate which files are in or not in focus.

 <br />